 The iSchool website has some financial aid and scholarship information on the Financial Aid page.
-Students can also view the iSchool's guide to Financial Assistance and Scholarships.

 Residency Classification Office

 Newly admitted graduate students seeking a review of their initial residency designation are to contact Residency Reclassification Services at (301) 314-9596 or email resclass@umd.edu.